PaxalsDisipler/TTK4145-Examprep/shared-variable-synchronization.md

 ### Monitors
+A **monitor** is a synchronization construct that allows threads to have both mutual exclusion and the ability to block for a certain condition to become true.
+Monitors also have a mechanism for signalling other threads that their condition has been met.
+A monitor consists of a mutex (lock) object and condition variables.
+A condition variable is basically a container of threads that are waiting for a certain condition.
+Monitors provide a mechanism for threads to temporarily give up exclusive access in order to wait for some condition to be met, before regaining exclusive access and resuming their task.
 * Conditional critical regions can be dispersed throughout the program.
 * Provides more structured control regions.
 * Critical regions are written as procedures and encapsulated together into a single module called a monitor.